rainleander/nonbinary-resources/README.md

 # nonbinary-resources
-A curated awesome list of lists of nonbinary resources.
+A curated awesome list of nonbinary resources.
 Feel free to contribute!

 ## books
 * Life Isn't Binary by Meg-John Barker(@megjohnbarker) and Alex Iantaffi (@XTaffi)